 Cape Town, South Africa, nestled against the rough waters of the Atlantic Ocean, is a cruise port that provides visitors with an experience of a lifetime, both visually and culturally.
 It’s often overlooked when seeking a warm weather cruise, Cape Town, a city under the shadow of towering Table Mountain and washed by two oceans, is considered one of the top 5 most beautiful seaside cities in the world!

-That reputation is part of why it’s becoming a more consistent port of call for world cruises and other 12 to 14 day cruises along Africa’s coast.
+That reputation and the many available Cape Town attractions are just part of why it’s becoming a more consistent port of call for world cruises and other 12-to-14 day cruises along Africa’s coast.

 Cape Town is South Africa’s oldest city, having been first settled by the Dutch in 1652, as a rest station on the long route from the Netherlands to the East Indies.
 In 1814, the British gained control of the city, and many Dutch moved inland to ultimately establish Johannesburg and Pretoria.